monoquant/docs/docs/data_nodes/AI_Models.md

     It involves addressing class imbalances collectively across all classes present in the dataset.

+### Filter TP %
+This allows you to filter out trades that have a take profit percentage below the specified threshold.
+This can help you focus on trades that have a higher potential for profit.

+### Filter SL %
+This allows you to filter out trades that have a stop loss percentage above the specified threshold.
+This can help you avoid trades that have a higher risk of loss.

+### Filter Window
+This allows you to specify the window size for filtering trades based on the take profit and stop loss percentages.
+The filter window determines the number of trades to consider when applying the take profit and stop loss filters.

+### Periods between Labels
+This allows you to specify the number of periods between labels.
+The periods between labels determine the spacing between training labels, which can affect the model's ability to learn patterns and make predictions.

 ### Labelling method
 Allows you to select the labelling method the model will use as the Y predictor.

 Here are the current labelling methods that are available to use on the AI models card -
-1. `Risk Reward` Generates training label signals based on the risk reward ratio parameters.
-You can specify the threshold for your TP(Take Profit), Risk and Reward Factor.
-2. `Triple Barrier` Generates training label signals based on the triple barrier method.
+1. `Triple Barrier` Generates training label signals based on the triple barrier method.
 The user can specify the barrier width and the period over which the barrier is calculated.
-3. `PCT Change Matrix` Generates training label signals based on a matrix of percentage changes in price over a given period.
-The user can specify the period over which the changes are calculated.
-3. `Mean Reversion` Generates training labels signals based off bollinger bands.
-The user can specify the period over which the bands are calculated.
-5. `Generic` Generates training label signals based off the future outcome similar to triple barrier with 1:1 risk ratio
+2. `Generic` Generates training label signals based off the future outcome similar to triple barrier with 1:1 risk ratio
-6. `AI Candles Cluster` Generates training label signals based off AI Inference of candles.
-The user can specify the number of clusters and the period over which the clusters are calculated.
+3. `AI Inference` Generates training label signals based on the peaks and troughs of the price over a given period.
-7. `AI Cluster` Generates training label signals based off AI Inference of OHLCV data and other proprietary metrics.
-The user can specify the number of clusters and the period over which the clusters are calculated.
+4. `Peaks and Troughs` Generates training label signals based on the peaks and troughs of the price over a given period.
-8. `MinMax` Generates training label signals based on the min and max price over a given period.
+5. `Scalper Paradigm` Generates training label signals based on the peaks and troughs of the price over a given period.
+6. `Swinging Paradigm` Generates training label signals based on medium-term price swings, capturing cyclical market behavior.
+7. `Volatility Paradigm` Generates training label signals based on measures of volatility, highlighting periods of high and low price fluctuation.
+8. `Trend Paradigm` Generates training label signals by identifying sustained market trends, suitable for trending market conditions.
+9. `Structural Paradigm` Generates training label signals by detecting structural breaks in the market, which signal significant shifts in market behavior.
-9. `Peaks and Troughs` Generates training label signals based on the peaks and troughs of the price over a given period.
+10. `STD Paradigm` Generates training label signals based on the standard deviation of price movements, providing a quantitative measure of dispersion and risk.
-11. `Fixed Time Horizon` Generates training label signals based on fixed period for example we want to train our model to predict trades that will conclude within 12 periods, winning trades are used as the positive class and losing trades are used as the negative class.

 ### Feature Selection